lancerael/d-theia/README.md

 The config contains the basic info about how to display the chart.
 It contains:

-- `sTitle` - a string denoting the title of the charts
+- `title` - a string denoting the title of the charts
-- `aAxisLabels` - an array containing the x and y axis labels
+- `axisLabels` - an array containing the x and y axis labels
-- `aValues` - an array of key values each with a name for its label and a HEX colour string
+- `itemValues` - an array of key values each with a name for its label and a HEX colour string
-- `bTrim` - optionally you can trim/pad the extremes of the chart for aethetic
+- `doTrim` - optionally you can trim/pad the extremes of the chart for aethetic

 ```
 {
-  "sTitle":"Random Chart Data",
+  "title":"Random Chart Data",
-  "aAxisLabels":["Y Axis","X Axis"],
+  "axisLabels":["Y Axis","X Axis"],
-  "aValues":[
+  "itemValues":[
-    {"sName":"Type 1","sColor":"#3f09e5"},
+    {"name":"Type 1","color":"#3f09e5"},
-    {"sName":"Type 2","sColor":"#1e6b7b"},
+    {"name":"Type 2","color":"#1e6b7b"},
-    {"sName":"Type 3","sColor":"#adb9dc"}],
+    {"name":"Type 3","color":"#adb9dc"}],
-  "bTrim":true
+  "doTrim":true
 }
 ```